McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Introduction

+where $g\in L^2([0,T]\times\mathbb{T}^d;\mathbb{R}^d)$, the function $V$ is singular in the sense that it is only $L^p$-integrable and $\ast$ stands for spatial convolution.
+In addition to the mathematical significance due to the singular coefficients, (\ref{mean-fieldPDE}) is the skeleton equation corresponding to the dynamical zero noise large deviations of Dean-Kawasaki equation with singular interactions

+in a joint scaling regime $(\varepsilon,K(\varepsilon))\rightarrow(0,+\infty)$.
+Here, $\xi^K$ is a spatial regularization of space time white noise and $\circ$ denotes the Stratonovich integration.
+In fact, with (\ref{mean-fieldPDE}), the large deviations of (\ref{DK-1}) can be described by the rate function

-Partial differential equations (PDEs) can describe the macroscopic behavior of many micro-particles, which are generated by the random movements and collisions of the particles.
-When zooming into the molecular, we employ interacting particle systems to model the stochastic dynamics.
-On the level of mesoscopic, one can expect to find continuum models with ``small" randomness to simulate the density profile of the particle systems.
-For example, the Dean-Kawasaki equation describes the evolution of the density function for a system of finitely many particles governed by Langevin dynamics.
-An informal link between interacting particle systems and stochastic continuum models can be found through the background of macroscopic fluctuation theory and fluctuating hydrodynamics.
-Over the last twenty years, a general approach to non-equilibrium diffusive systems known as macroscopic fluctuation theory (MFT) has been developed, which makes some progress in far from equilibrium processes and improves on near equilibrium linear approximations, (see Bertini et al. \cite{BDGJL}, Derrida \cite{Derrida}).
-The starting point of MFT is an ansatz on the large deviations for interacting particle systems.
-As a consequence, the LDP for interacting particle systems has generated much interest from the mathematics community, such as \cite{CG22,IS,HHMT}.
-On the other hand, the theory of fluctuating hydrodynamics (FHD) provides a framework for modelling microscopic fluctuations in a manner consistent with statistical mechanics and non-equilibrium thermodynamics.
-Based on FHD, a stochastic, conservative continuum model is postulated to capture the fluctuations in systems out of equilibrium (see \cite{LL}, \cite{HS}).
-For example, the Landau-Lifshitz-Navier-Stokes equations (see \cite{LL}).
-As a result, the fundamental ansatz of MFT can be obtained, informally, from fluctuating hydrodynamics as the zero noise LDP for stochastic PDE.
-As explained by Wang, Wu and Zhang \cite{WWZ22}, Gaussian fluctuations and exponential decay of rare events in the particle system can be captured by the Dean-Kawasaki equation.
-To make the link between MFT and FHD rigorous, we devote to showing that the zero noise LDP holds for the Dean-Kawasaki equation.
+The zero noise large deviations of Dean-Kawasaki equation (\ref{DK-1}) can contribute to demonstrating the consistency between the macroscopic fluctuation theory (MFT) associated with singular interacting mean-field systems and fluctuating hydrodynamics (FHD) related to the Dean-Kawasaki equation.
+Over the past two decades, significant strides have been made in understanding non-equilibrium diffusive systems through MFT, which promotes the understanding of processes far from equilibrium and refined near-equilibrium linear approximations (see Bertini et al. \cite{BDGJL}, Derrida \cite{Derrida}).
+The starting point of MFT is an ansatz on large deviations for interacting particle systems, which has aroused great interest from the mathematics community working on the large deviation principle \cite{CG22,IS}.
+The theory of FHD offers a framework for modeling microscopic fluctuations consistent with statistical mechanics and non-equilibrium thermodynamics, wherein a stochastic, conservative PDE is postulated to capture fluctuations in systems out of equilibrium (see \cite{LL87}, \cite{HS}).
+Hence, the fundamental ansatz of MFT can be obtained from the zero noise large deviations for this conservative stochastic PDE.
+For instance, as a typical model in FHD, the Dean-Kawasaki equation (\ref{DK-1}) can accurately predict fluctuations in mean-field systems, for details, see the subsection \ref{subsec-1.1}, (1).